Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Introduction

 where $\Delta$ denotes the $d$-dimensional Laplacian operator, $\alpha_1,\alpha_2 \in \mathbb{R}^+$ are two length scales and $g > 0$ is the downward constant acceleration of gravity in application to shallow water waves.
-By substituting the variational derivatives for Lagrangian $\mathcal {L}(u,\overline{\rho})$ into the semidirect-product Euler-Poincar\'{e} equations (cf. \cite{holm2009singular,marsden2013introduction,holm1998euler}), the MCH2 system in $\mathbb{R}^{d}$, $d\geq1$ may be formulated in coordinates as
+By substituting the variational derivatives for Lagrangian $\mathcal {L}(u,\overline{\rho})$ into the semidirect-product Euler-Poincar\'{e} equations, one obtains the MEP2 system in $\mathbb{R}^{d}$, $d\geq1$ formulated in coordinates, we refer to the works \cite{holm2009singular,marsden2013introduction,holm1998euler} for more details.